vydra/task-output-cache-demos/samples/02-local-hazelcast-test/README.md

 # Testing with Hazelcast

+This test demonstrates the use of a cache backned service.
+It can be ran locally, and it can also be used to demonstrate the use of the cache backend by builds running on different hosts.

-This scenario is about running a build using a [Hazelcast](http://hazelcast.org) node as the cache backend.
+We are using a [Hazelcast](http://hazelcast.org) node as the cache backend.
 Hazelcast is an in-memory database, so it will only keep track of the cached data as long as the Hazelcast node is running.
+This makes it easy to discard the cached data by restarting the node.

-Hazelcast is capable of working as a distributed cache with nodes talking to each other.
-For this test however we are going to use just a standalone node as a centralized cache service.
+Hazelcast can work as a distributed cache with nodes talking to each other.
+For this test however we are going to create a centralized cache service with a single standalone node.

-This test can be ran locally, and it can also be used to demonstrate the use of the cache by multiple hosts.

 ## Preparations